Why I'm revisiting software fundamentals and my learning plan

 My Learning Roadmap

 The goal is to complete the necessary courses from Open Source Society University Computer Science curriculum.
-Just in case you're not familiar with OSSU, it's a list of online courses meant to mirror the curricululm of an actual Bachelor's degree in Computer Science.
+Just in case you're not familiar with OSSU, it's a list of online courses meant to mirror the curriculum of an actual Bachelor's degree in Computer Science.
 It has online courses from top universities such as Harvard, Princeton, MIT, Stanford, etc. The courses are free or cheap.

 I started about a month ago, currently taking the courses Systematic Program Design and Mathematics for Computer Science.

 Systematic Program Design focuses on how to think systematically about programming.
 The focus is not the language used but the core principles of program design, which can be applied to any programming language.
+It's taught using a functional programming paradigm.

 Math for Computer Science is also known as discrete math.
 The topics covered are proofs, structures, counting, and probability.
 I'm taking this to sharpen my brain.
 It's also a prerequisite to some of the more math-heavy algorithms courses in the curriculum.